bluego78/shpn/README.md

 I used bootstrap for some css class and for the gear icon, but i wrote the biggest part of the css.

+I didn't use any components to get the Infinite Scroll, because I just want to show my skills.

 # Hope you'll enjoy, let me know!